Darlaston: History

 Notable beneficiaries of nineteenth-century industrialisation were the Rose family whose fortune had been made by astute enclosure of common land.
 Upon the death of Richard Rose in 1870 his estate was valued at over £877.
 He bequeathed the land to his wife Hannah.
-His brother was James Rose, shown in the 1871 census as a latch, bolt and nut maker, employing 39 people, including 19 children.
+His brother was James Rose, shown in the 1871 census as a latch, bolt, and nut maker, employing 39 people, including 19 children.
 By the time of the 1881 census, James Rose was 55 and his business had expanded to employ 90 people.
 James Rose died in 1901.

-On 1 January 1895 Darlaston became an urban district, and the local board became Darlaston Urban District Council.
-In 1966, Darlaston became part of Walsall and in 1974, it became part of the metropolitan county of the West Midlands.
+In 1894, Darlaston became an urban district, and the local board became Darlaston Urban District Council.
+On 1 April 1966 the district was abolished and merged with the County Borough of Walsall and the County Borough of Wolverhampton.
+The parish was also abolished on 1 April 1966 and merged with Walsall and Wolverhampton.
+In 1961 the parish had a population of 21,839.
+In 1974 it became part of the metropolitan county of the West Midlands.

-Darlaston was subject to a number of bombing raids in World War II.
+Darlaston was subject to several bombing raids in World War II.
 A Luftwaffe bombing on 5 June 1941 wrecked several council houses in Lowe Avenue, Rough Hay, and killed 11 people.
 The bomb had been aimed at Rubery Owen's factory but missed by some distance.
 The houses were later rebuilt.